A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Introduction

 \section{Introduction}

 \IEEEPARstart{F}{uture} wireless systems are required to support the ultra-reliable low-latency communication (URLLC) use case for applications such as remote driving and industrial automation.
-In addition to URLLC, the latter also needs functionality such as localization, sensing, and being able to support energy-neutral devices, to name a few~\cite{itur6g}.
-As part of enabling these functionalities and meeting the use case and application requirements, there is a technological shift towards distributed compute capabilities and distributed multiple-input multiple-output (D-MIMO) systems~\cite{VanderPerre2019}.
+In addition, the latter also needs functionalities such as localization, sensing, and the ability to support energy neutral devices, to name a few~\cite{itur6g}.
+As part of enabling these functionalities and meeting the use case and application requirements, there is a technological shift toward distributed computing capabilities and \gls{dmimo}\glsunset{mimo} systems~\cite{VanderPerre2019}.

-The shift to more distributed antenna systems has a large potential to increase the reliability of wireless communication systems.
-Increasing the number of antennas in a MIMO system has been shown to improve reliability by decreasing small-scale fading, through the so-called channel hardening effect~\cite{Willhammar2020}.
-Distributed antenna systems have the potential to further improve the stability of the system, as they will also reduce large-scale fading~\cite{Flordelis2015, Willhammar2024}.
-This is because there will be -- with high probability -- one or several access points close by, often experiencing different large-scale fading effects.
-Decreasing these two types of fading effects not only improve the reliability but also reduce the required transmit power and fading margins.
+The shift to more \gls{dmimo} systems has a large potential to increase the reliability.
+Increasing the number of antennas in a \gls{mimo} system has been shown to improve reliability by decreasing small-scale fading, through the so-called channel hardening effect~\cite{Willhammar2020}. \Gls{dmimo} systems have the potential to further improve the system stability, as they will also reduce large-scale fading~\cite{Flordelis2015, Willhammar2024}.
+This is because there will be -- with high probability -- one or several access points close by, experiencing different large-scale fading effects.
+Decreasing the fading effects not only improves the reliability but also reduces the required transmit power and needed fading margins. \Gls{dmimo} systems have the potential to decrease both of these fading effects, and due to the distributed setup, correlations of large-scale fading are of special interest.
+These correlations are essential channel characteristics that need to be captured in channel models that can be used for accurate and realistic simulations of new systems, use cases, and functionalities, as well as for product development.

-To develop new systems, use cases, functionalities and products and to reduce development costs and shorten the time to market, simulations are an important tool.
-In order for these simulations to give accurate and realistic results, the underlying channel model needs to capture the essential characteristics of the channel.
-For D-MIMO systems, correlations of large-scale fading is of special interest.